kuribas/aeson-diff-generic/README.md

   fieldLens _ _ = Error "Invalid Path"
 ```

-Since this is the default implementation, so we can do simply:
+Since this is the default implementation, we can do simply:

 ```haskell
 instance FieldLens Pet